Cornelia Paddock

 Cornelia Paddock (1840–1898, aged 57) was a leader of the anti-polygamy movement in Utah.
 She was a founding member of the Utah Ladies' Anti-Polygamy Society.

 Life

 Paddock was born in New York City in 1840 and moved to the Utah Territory with her husband Alonzo in 1870, at which point she became involved in political movements that opposed plural marriage.

-Involvement in the Anti-Polygamist Movement
+Involvement in the anti-polygamist movement

 In 1878, Paddock formed the Ladies Anti-Polygamy Society, along with Sarah Ann Cooke and Jennie Anderson Froseith.

-Paddock's writing frequently appeared in the Anti-Polygamy Standard between 1880 and 1883.
+Paddock's writing frequently appeared in the Anti-Polygamy Standard from 1880 to 1883.
 She also published two novels with anti-Mormon themes, titled The Fate of Madame La Tour and In the Toils; or, Martyrs of the Latter Days (1879).

 In 1884, Paddock signed a petition against women's suffrage, in conjunction with Angie Newman and the Women's Christian Temperance Union.

 Some historians theorize that Paddock may have influenced the strict anti-polygamist policies of Nebraska politician Algernon Paddock, who was her husband's cousin.